Connect with us

 Military and civilian logistics

 The Russian-Ukraine war is another area where geospatial intelligence has made contributions.
-Maxar Technologies, a commercial satellite imagery company, was the first to report the 40-mile-long convoy of Russian ground forces toward Kyiv in February 2022.
+Maxar Technologies, a commercial satellite imagery company, was the first to report the 40-mile-long convoy of Russian ground forces heading toward Kyiv in February 2022.

 While governments historically could choose whether to release intelligence-related information, commercial satellite companies now play a vital role in providing this type of information to the public.
 In this way, geospatial intelligence represents an extension of the free press.